 - Pleiades Neo 6-Band Satellite High Resolution Satellite Imagery was acquired from archive dated March 29, 2024.
-A total of 49 km2 was acquired - covering the Company's Property and a one kilometre wide edge buff er.
+A total of 49 km2 was acquired - covering the Company's Property and a one-kilometre-wide edge buffer.
 This coverage ensured that geology, alteration, structure and mineralization, could be placed in a wider context of regional geology.
-The imagery provides 30 cm pixel 6-band multi-spectral resolution. - An AW3D Enhanced 50 cm DTM and 1 m contours was acquired and used to geo-rectify the Pleiades satellite image to a spatial accuracy of <1 m.
+The imagery provides 30 cm pixel 6-band multi-spectral resolution. - An AW3D Enhanced 50 cm DTM, and 1 m contours were acquired and used to geo-rectify the Pleiades satellite image to a spatial accuracy of <1 m.